gardner/vibe-athon/docs/guide/faq.md

 **Q: Do I need to know how to code?**
 A: Nope!
 You can build with templates, drag-and-drop tools, or AI-generated code.
 We’ll help you find a starting point that fits.

 **Q: Can I arrive without a team?**
 A: Absolutely.
-We’ll run a friendly team formation mixer using the personas in the [People section](/people/persona-paths).
+We’ll run a friendly team formation mixer during kickoff—scan the [team roles snapshot](/guide/team-roles) to see where you might plug in.

 **Q: What if I need to leave early?**
 A: Let your team and an organiser know.
 We can help you hand off work or adjust judging expectations.

 ## Tech & Tools

 **Q: Are we allowed to use libraries like p5.js or Tone.js?**
-A: Yes—bundle the files locally so the game still runs offline.
+A: Yes—bundle the files locally so everything runs from your zipped folder.

 **Q: Can we pull data from an external API?**
-A: Not during gameplay.
-If you need dynamic content, bake it into your assets or simulate it.
+A: Only if it doesn’t require an API key or login.
+If the call fails, your core experience still needs to work.

 **Q: Will there be computers or do we bring our own?**
 A: Bring your own device if possible.
 We’ll have a limited number of loaners—ask early via PLACEHOLDER sign-up form.